 Otherwise, Phimai’s layout is fairly typical for a Khmer temple .
 Passing through the main entrance gate, visitors must walk through a wide open area before encountering another enclosure at the center of the temple.
 Inside of that are three traditional Khmer prasats, which represent different time periods and styles.
 But more on those shortly.

 First, you’ll notice a series of rectangles where former structures once stood.
 This is where a Buddhist viharn was built in the Ayutthaya Period (roughly 1350 – 1767).
 Khmer Buddhist temples did not have viharns, though the structures, which normally house Buddha images, are a major feature of Theravada Buddhist temples today.
-Interestingly, the much older stone structures of Phimai have long outlasted this relatively recent wooden addition.
+Clearly, the much older stone structures of Phimai have long outlasted this relatively recent wooden addition.

 Entering the gateway through the inner enclosure, notice the holes in the bottom of the floor.
 These once held auspicious objects, like gold and gemstones.
-Now protected behind glass, an original Khmer inscription remains visible on the side of the old doorpost.
+Now protected behind glass, an original Khmer inscription also remains visible on the side of the old doorpost.

 The center point of the temple is a prasat with a gopura attached to the front entrance (learn more about Khmer architecture here).
 The style is similar to that of Angkor Wat and other temples from the era, including nearby Phnom Rung.
 As Phimai itself long outdates Angkor Wat, however, this must’ve been a later replacement of the original tower.